Distributed Graph Coloring Made Easy: Conclusion

 On the lower bound side his initial $\Omega(\logstar n)$ bound is still the state of the art.
-The only progress is in terms of understanding one-round algorithms or weak variants of the \LOCAL model \cite{disc16_coloring}.
-Our paper showed that there is a large discrepancy between iterating the best one-round algorithm for $O(1)$ times and what can be achieved by a \emph{'smart'} algorithm that uses $O(1)$ rounds.
+The only progress is in terms of understanding $1$-round algorithms or weak variants of the \LOCAL model \cite{disc16_coloring}.
+Our paper showed that there is a large discrepancy between iterating the best $1$-round algorithm for $O(1)$ times and what can be achieved by a \emph{'smart'} algorithm that uses $O(1)$ rounds.
 This suggests that we first need to understand constant-time algorithms, both from the upper and lower bound side, before we can settle the complexity of the $(\Delta+1)$-coloring problem.
-Another approach would be attack the coloring problem through lower bounds for ruling sets, as there is recent progress for the latter \cite{BBO20}.
-A large lower bound for a $(2,r)$-ruling set would imply a lower bound for graph coloring via \Cref{lem:rulingSet}; however, it is unclear whether large enough lower bounds for ruling sets exist, as there currently is at least an exponential gap in the known lower bound and the complexity that would be needed.
+Another approach would be to attack the coloring problem through lower bounds for ruling sets, as there is recent progress for the latter \cite{BBO20,BSKO21}.
+A large lower bound for a $(2,r)$-ruling set would imply a lower bound for graph coloring via \Cref{lem:rulingSet}; however, it is unclear whether large enough lower bounds for ruling sets exist.